10 Diabetes Diet Myths

 Myth 1: Eating Too Much Sugar Causes Diabetes.

-How does diabetes happen?
-The causes are not totally understood.
-What is known is that simply eating too much sugar is unlikely to cause diabetes.
+Simply eating too much sugar is unlikely to cause diabetes.
 Instead, diabetes begins when something disrupts your body's ability to turn the food you eat into energy.

 Myth 2: There Are Too Many Rules in a Diabetes Diet.